Logos and vehicles from new EV brands preparing to enter the Canadian market

 This article contains affiliate links.
 We may earn a small commission when you purchase through these links, at no additional cost to you.
 This helps us keep ThinkEV running.

-Three years ago, if you wanted an electric car in Canada, you had Tesla and some options most people ignored.
-Now we're looking at BYD, NIO, XPeng, Zeekr, and several others including Chery, Leapmotor, MG, and potentially Changan.
-They're bringing dozens of models across every segment, at prices that make current EVs look overpriced.
+Three years ago, if you wanted an electric car in Canada, the list of plausible brands was short.
+Now we're looking at BYD, NIO, XPeng, Zeekr, and several others including Chery, Leapmotor, MG, and potentially Changan as brands to watch.
+That does not mean they are all equally likely or equally near-term.

 This post is about the brands — who they are, what they stand for, how they build cars, and why their strategies matter for Canadian buyers.
 If you want model-by-model breakdowns with specs and pricing, check out our complete 2026-2027 new EV guide.
 Here, I'm going deeper on the companies themselves.